 Thank you to Bank of America, which has awarded MetroHealth a $200,000 grant to support the areas of greatest need for the Institute for H.O.P.E.™

 The Charles M. and Karen Jaffe Chaikin Donor Advised Fund has given $200,000 to the Institute for H.O.P.E.™ for the creation and management of the Anita Chaikin Band Aid Fund.
-The fund will assist eligible patients on a case-by-case basis with living expenses and other immediate non-medical short-term needs.
+The fund will assist eligible patients on a case-by-case basis with immediate basic needs (food, transportation, housing and other social services, for example).

 Thank you to Howard Hanna Real Estate Services for its $25,275 donation to support MetroHealth’s Child Life and Education Program and the Aamoth Family Pediatric Wellness Center.
 Since 2009, Howard Hanna’s Northeast Ohio branch locations have hosted their own fundraising events and have raised more than $225,000 for MetroHealth.
 Nationally, the real estate company’s Children's Free Care Fund provides free care at children’s hospitals and related programs and activities.

 Thank you to our many donors who have supported MetroHealth’s COVID-19 response with in-kind gifts and donations.
 Learn more about their impact here.

 A $200,000 grant from the Cleveland Foundation is supporting the participation of MetroHealth’s School Health Program in a four-school integrated health care pilot.
 MetroHealth has been selected to deliver services at two Say Yes schools – John Adams High School and Mary M. Bethune School (pre-K-8).